silliman/2019FastStart/MarblesSmartContractLab.rst

 The *bin* directory contains two executable programs, *cryptogen* and *configtxgen*, that will be run later when you execute the *generateArtifacts.sh* script.

-The *channel-artifacts* directory is empty, but it must exist when the *generateArtifacts.sh* script, which you will run later, invokes the *configtxgen* utility which generates channel configuration transaction inputs.
+The *channel-artifacts* directory is empty, but it must exist when the *generateArtifacts.sh* script, which you will run later, invokes the *configtxgen* utility.
+The *configtxgen* utility generates input to channel configuration transaction inputs, and it is expecting the *channel-artifacts* directory to exist.

 The *configtx.yaml* file is input to the *configtxgen* utility

 The *cryto-config.yaml* file is input to the *cryptogen* utiity, which is called by the *generateArtifacts.sh* script to create cryptographic material (in the form of X.509 certificates and public and private key pairs) used to identify peers, orderers, and administrative and regular users of a Hyperledger Fabric network.

-The *docker-compose-template.yaml* file is used as a template file that the *generateArtifacts.sh* script will use to create the main Docker Compose template file, *docker-compose.yaml* that contains definitions for all of the Docker containers that you will need.
+The *docker-compose-template.yaml* file is used as a template file that the *generateArtifacts.sh* script will use to create the main Docker Compose template file, *docker-compose.yaml*, which contains definitions for all of the Docker containers that you will need.

 The *examples* directory contains the actual Marbles chaincode within its subdirectory structure.